-3.3.1 A series of sedimentation beds with gravels have been built along the boundary of the active works area to the south of Wai Ha and close to Tung Tsz Road in accordance with the recommendation stated in the Monthly EM&A Report for July 2013.
+3.3.1 A series of sedimentation beds with gravels have been built along the boundary of the active works area to the south of Wai Ha and close to Tung Tsz Road in accordance with the recommendation stated in the Monthly EM&A Report for August 2013.

-- 3.3.2 Provision of dust control measure (such as wheel washing facilities) has been maintained at two major vehicular exit points of the works area of Contract 2 (Photo 11). - 3.3.3 The sections of granules of the sedimentation beds located from north to south near the retained tree T196 (Macaranga tanarius var. tomentosa) have been removed since June 2013 (Photo 12).
-However, discharge of machine oil was noted at the marsh area after passing through the sedimentation beds (Photo 13).
-No direct discharge was observed from the construction site to the sedimentation bed and the observation was immediately reported to the site workers of the Contractor.
-The machine oil may be discharged from the villages nearby or washed out from the construction site after the heavy rainfall.
+- 3.3.2 Provision of dust control measure (such as wheel washing facilities) has been maintained at two major vehicular exit points of the works area of Contract 2 (Photo 11). - 3.3.3 The sections of granules of the sedimentation beds located from north to south near the previous location of the collapsed tree T196 (Macaranga tanarius var. tomentosa) have been restored since August 2013 (Photo 12).

-- 3.3.4 Another sedimentation beds aligned from the area opposite to the Jade View Villa towards the marsh area at southeast have been maintained since October 2012.
-No muddy water was observed to be discharged into the drainage points but the beds were overgrown by dense grassy vegetation (Photos 14-15). - 3.3.5 There has been another section of sedimentation beds aligned from the area opposite to the eastern part of Jade View Villa towards the marsh area since December 2012.
-The used water was released into the sedimentation beds and no discharge of muddy water was observed (Photo 16). - 3.3.6 The section of sedimentation bed, which had been aligned opposite to San Tau Kok with PVC liner underlying sections of granules since April 2013, was removed in July 2013.
-No more discharge was noted at the discharge point (Photo 17). - 3.3.7 Another section of sedimentation bed with PVC liner underlying sections of granules was observed close to the area at which a filtration tank has been previously placed opposite to San Tau Kok since April 2013.
-No discharge was observed at the discharge point (Photo 18).
+- Another sedimentation beds aligned from the area opposite to the Jade View Villa towards the marsh area at southeast have been maintained since October 2012.
+No muddy water was observed to be discharged into the drainage points but the beds were overgrown by dense grassy vegetation (Photo 13). - 3.3.5 There has been another section of sedimentation beds aligned from the area opposite to the eastern part of Jade View Villa towards the marsh area since December 2012.
+The used water was released into the sedimentation beds and no discharge of muddy water was observed (Photo 14). - 3.3.6 Muddy water was noted in the stream along Tung Tsz Road (Photo 15).
+A filtration tank was found on a slope near the public toilet on Tung Tsz Road (Photo 16).
+Muddy water from the works area was pumped to the filtration tank and the muddy water was seen overflowing and leaking into the stream (Photo 17).

-3.3.8 Regular monitoring should be conducted to ensure no direct discharge or leakage of contaminants or any polluted fluid into the adjacent Wai Ha River and the nearby Shuen Wan marsh.
+- 3.3.7 Regular monitoring should be conducted to ensure no direct discharge or leakage of contaminants or any polluted fluid into the adjacent Wai Ha River and the nearby Shuen Wan marsh.
 The Contractor should maintain regular check (e.g. daily) on the sedimentation and filtration facilities and appropriate sedimentation beds and/or tanks throughout the construction phase (e.g. check the function of the sedimentation beds and remove surplus sand and gravels deposited along the beds or within the tanks) to make sure all discharged water was filtered appropriately prior to any discharge.
-The Contractor should have ad hoc inspection and emergency measures for any accidental spillage of polluted fluid, contaminants or grease from the construction sites.
+This recommendation should be applied in dealing with the overflow and leakage problems of the filtration tank mentioned in Section 3.3.6. - 3.3.8 The Contractor should have ad hoc inspection and emergency measures for any accidental spillage of polluted fluid, contaminants or grease from the construction sites.
 To prevent the impact of the unclear discharge on the nearby vegetated area, it is suggested to overlay PVC liners along the site edge and remove any surplus sand and gravels deposited in the beds and tank even some parts of the construction works may be completed at this stage.